FixelAlgorithmsTeam/fixel/_posts/2018-11-30-luminosity-mask-002.md

 After evaluating their results few notes:

  1. All of them used the Luminosity Channel (`Ctrl + Right Click` on RGB Channel in Channels Tab) as base for the Luminosity Mask generation.
- 2. All of them generated the exact same result as described in [Luminosity Mask Kickstarter Guide][4].
+ 2. All of them generated the exact same result as described in [Luminosity Mask KickStarter Guide][4].
 For clarity we'll use the notations of `Light00#`, `Mid00#` and `Dark00#` to refer to the `#` Highlights / Midtones / Shadows Luminosity Mask.
- 3. None of them tried or suggested to align the RGB Color Space to Grasycale prior to Luminosity Mask generation.
+ 3. None of them tried or suggested to align the RGB Color Space to Grayscale prior to Luminosity Mask generation.

 The above means that in case the user didn't align the color space the Math operations used by the generators are flawed.
-Namely the Grasycale image used for calculations isn't the Luminosity Mask but one with different Gamma Function applied on.
+Namely the Grayscale image used for calculations isn't the Luminosity Mask but one with different Gamma Function applied on.

 ### Flawed Math